Children learn better when topics are presented in a fun, hands-on manner. Here are some of our favorite space activities for kids.

 Use some craft S-hooks to connect your planets together (in a pinch, paper clips can work as well.) smaller space explorers can get some fine motor skill practice using the hooks to link the planets.
 You can also use thread or sting to connect your planets.

-You may want to print these on heavier stock paper to make it more rigid.
+You may want to print these on heavier stock paper to make them more rigid.
 Or, you could try laminating your finished work to make it more durable.
 We like this laminator available at a great price from Amazon (you’ll also need some plastic sheets).

 Wrap Up – Space Theme Activities for Kids